Conctr/squirrel/README.md

 ### sendData(*payload[, callback]*)

-The *sendData()* method is used to send a data payload to Conctr.
-This function emits the payload to as a "conctr_data" event.
-The agents sendData() function is called by the corresponding event listener and the payload is sent to Conctr via the data ingeston endpoint.
+The *sendData()* method is used to send a data payload to Conctr via the agent.

+**Note** To recieve a response to the http request in the callback you must have passed in a value for the `options.messageManager` optional parameter in the device constructor.
+If not the callback will be called as soon as the payload has been sent to the agent.

 | Key | Data Type | Required | Description |
 | --- | --------- | -------- | ----------- |